HHACarvalho/libdb-dotnet/docs/author.md

 ### Find one author - [GET]() /author?id

-Retrieves a single author by its ID.
+Retrieves a single author using its ID.

 **Parameters:**